 Amy D. Roy

-Amy Roy is a partner in the securities litigation group of Ropes & Gray, where she has practiced since 2007.
+Amy is a partner in the firm’s securities litigation group, where she has practiced since 2007.
 Amy represents financial services firms, including investment advisers and mutual funds, and other clients in securities litigation and other complex business disputes in courts around the country.
-Amy focuses her practice on the investment management industry and has experience in litigating many of the leading issues facing the mutual fund industry, including excessive fee claims and subprime-related losses.
+Amy focuses her practice on the investment management industry and has experience in litigating many of the leading issues facing the mutual fund industry, including excessive fee claims, prospectus liability and closed-end fund activism.
 In addition to active litigation matters, she regularly advises clients in federal and state government investigations.
 Amy is an industry thought leader on issues surrounding environmental, social and governance (ESG) investing practices, advising multiple clients on regulatory investigations and disclosure matters, and is also a regular speaker and commentator on ESG investing issues.

 - Fund Advisers.
 Counsel in defending multiple fund advisers against claims of excessive fees under the Investment Company Act of 1940 (PIMCO, Metropolitan West Asset Management, Harris Associates, State Farm, T. Rowe Price).